Watersheds - Earth science, science inquiry, observation, properties, variables, & evidence

-The key concept is watersheds and conditions that effect it - amounts of precipitation and kinds or percipitation, slope, surface area, surface type, amount and kinds of plants, and how these affect the amount of runoff.
-Surface types - kinds of earth materials (soil, rock, sand, clay), sizes of those materials, kinds of vegetation, amounts of vegetation, human made surfaces, human made materials...
+Key concept of this plan is watersheds and conditions that effect it.
+Amounts of precipitation and kinds or precipitation, slope, surface area, surface type, amount and kinds of plants, and how of these combine to affect the amount of runoff.

 Additional ideas are included in the following curriculum mapping.

 What science says - enduring understanding, big ideas, generalizations)

 Watersheds are areas of land where water collects and drains into something else (river, lake, stream, etc.) depending on the shape and surface of the land.

 Related concepts and facts -

 - Soil is composed of (sand, silt, loam, rocks, pebbles, humus) in different amounts.
 It would be beneficial if students knew this before working with watersheds.